01-edu/public/subjects/onlyf/README.md

 ### Instructions

-Write a program that displays an `f` character on the standard output. (and nothing else)
+Write a program that displays an `f` character on the standard output.

 ### Usage